otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 #### The `X-Cache` Header

-The `X-Cache` response header is a widely used convention that tells the client (and debugging tools like Postman) whether the response came from cache or the database:

 - `X-Cache: HIT` - response served from cache
 - `X-Cache: MISS` - response fetched from the database

-You can see these headers in Postman under the **Headers** tab of the response panel.

-#### Why Clear Cache on Mutations?

-If a `POST`, `PUT`, or `DELETE` modifies the data but the cache still holds the old response, subsequent `GET` requests will return stale data.
-Calling `clearCache()` after any mutation ensures the next `GET` fetches fresh data from the database and repopulates the cache.

----

 #### Implementation